L. D. Ottinger: Busch Series

-In 1987, Ottinger fell to 9th in points.
-This was largely because of 9 DNFs.
-Also, Ottinger could only muster 6 top-5s and 10 top-10s.
-Despite that, Ottinger finished 2nd four times.
+In 1987, Ottinger fell to ninth in points.
+This was largely because of nine DNFs.
+Also, Ottinger could only muster six top-fives and ten top-tens.
+Despite that, Ottinger finished second four times.

 In 1988, Ottinger improved a little, but still finished 9th in the standings.
-He stayed in the #2, but had a new sponsor in Detroit Gasket.
+He stayed in the No. 2, but had a new sponsor in Detroit Gasket.
 Once again, he did not win any races, but did earn his final Busch Series pole at Myrtle Beach.
-His best finish of the season was 2nd at Martinsville and Louisville Speedway.
-He had 5 top-5s and 11 top-10s.
+His best finish of the season was second at Martinsville and Louisville Speedway.
+He had five top-fives and eleven top-10s.

 Most important for Ottinger, he was able to return to victory lane in 1989, by virtue of winning the season finale at Martinsville.
-He had 7 top-5s and 16 top-10s, including a 2nd at Bristol.
-This improvement made a drastic rise in the standings for Ottinger, as he went to 4th in the final standings.
+He had seven top-fives and sixteen top-tens, including a second at Bristol.
+This improvement made a drastic rise in the standings for Ottinger, as he went to fourth in the final standings.